timescale/docs.timescale.com-content/using-timescaledb/limitations.md

 to distributed hypertables:

 - Background job scheduling is not supported.
+- User defined actions is not supported.
 - Continuous aggregates are not supported.
 - Compression policies are not supported.
+However, you can enable compression on the distributed hypertable and manually execute `compress_chunk`.
 - Reordering chunks is not supported.
 - Tablespaces cannot be attached to a distributed hypertable on the access node.
 It is still possible attach tablespaces on data nodes.